catsby/git-flow-talk/notes.md

 "[...]with Git, these actions are extremely cheap and simple, and they are considered one of the core parts of your daily workflow...Version control tools are supposed to assist in branching/merging more than anything else."

 - 'essentially no more than a set of procedures'

+**Intro:**

+- Central "truth" repo
+- Developers can all have their own remotes, or share branches on the origin
+- **Master** reflects *production-ready* code
+- Every push to master condsidered a new release
+- **Develop** reflects on-going development, for the next release, also called the *Integration Branch*
+- **Develop** is where nightly builds come from